 What's all the buzz about electricity network models?

-At its core, a network model is a digital twin of the grid.
-It brings together asset data, connectivity, electrical characteristics, operational states, and often geospatial data.
-This digital model, when used in advance distribution management apps, enables electricity distribution companies to plan, operate, and optimise the flow of electricity across their networks.
+At its core, an electricity network model is a digital twin of the grid.
+It brings together asset data, connectivity, electrical characteristics, operational states, and geospatial data to provide a single, unified view of the grid for the digital systems that rely on it.
+When used within advanced distribution management applications, this digital model enables electricity distribution (and transmission) companies to plan, operate, and optimise the flow of electricity across their real-world networks – the poles and wires you see dotted across the countryside.

 What am I working on?